skoolkid/skoolkit/sphinx/source/ref-files.rst

 * ``StyleSheet`` - the base name of the CSS file to use (default:
   `skoolkit.css`); multiple CSS files can be declared by separating their names with semicolons
-* ``TitlePrefix`` - the prefix to use before the game name or logo in the header of the main index page (default: 'The complete')
-* ``TitleSuffix`` - the suffix to use after the game name or logo in the header of the main index page (default: 'RAM disassembly')

 Every parameter in this section may contain :ref:`skool macros <skoolMacros>`.